rhysd/unite-ruby-require.vim/README.md

-# Search Ruby gems to require with unite.vim
+# Search Ruby libraries and gems to require with unite.vim

 This Vim plugin is a [unite.vim](https://github.com/Shougo/unite.vim) source for searching paths to require in Ruby.
-This plugin searches gem's default paths and bundler's local paths.
+This plugin searches Ruby standard library paths, gem's default paths and bundler's local paths.

 ##Usage